 Psychotherapy utilizes talking-based therapy to help you identify and change negative thinking patterns, emotions and behaviors.
 Psychotherapy can also help you address past traumas and gain a better insight into your thoughts and feelings.
-Individual therapy program and group therapy program incorporate psychotherapy in order to give you the tools, skills, and understanding necessary to recover.
+Individual therapy programs and group therapy programs incorporate psychotherapy in order to give you the tools, skills, and understanding necessary to recover.

-Psychotherapy has very few, if any, potential side effects and can be used in combination with other evidence-based and holistic treatments.
+Psychotherapy has very few potential side effects and can be used in combination with other evidence-based and holistic treatments.
 Psychotherapy is a type of evidence-based treatment that has proven to be effective in past patients following extensive research.
-Participating in psychotherapy can also improve your communications skills and make it easier to share your thoughts and feelings with others.
+Participating in psychotherapy can also improve your communication skills and make sharing your thoughts and feelings easier with others.